bomatson/leap_drumkit/article.md

 ## Building a LeapMotion DrumSet in Ruby

 I love playing around with the LeapMotion.
 It is a wonderful little piece of technology, has great documentation, and is way ahead of its time.
-More specifically, I'm interested in its potential to communicate with (MIDI)[http://en.wikipedia.org/wiki/MIDI], the protocol which allows software to translate musical data.
+More specifically, I'm interested in its potential to communicate with [MIDI]( http://en.wikipedia.org/wiki/MIDI ), the protocol which allows software to translate musical data.

 A quick aside: My background is in music, having played drums since I was a small fry.
 Naturally, my instinct was to make air-drumming possible with the LeapMotion.

 I checked out the available options for LeapMotion "drumsets" and found them pretty difficult to use.
-Nothing gave a valid attempt to properly interpret a stroke (aside from (AirDrum)[https://github.com/stocyr/AirDrum]), so I sought to build my own.
+Nothing gave a valid attempt to properly interpret a stroke (aside from [ AirDrum ]( https://github.com/stocyr/AirDrum )), so I sought to build my own.

 ### Getting LeapMotion Sensor Data

-The official LeapMotion API supports C++, C#, Java, Javascript and a few other languages.
+The official LeapMotion API supports C++, C#, Java, JavaScript and a few other languages.
 I wanted to use Ruby, so I hunted down a few suitable options.
-To get up and running quickly, I used (Artoo's adapter for the LeapMotion)[https://github.com/hybridgroup/artoo-leapmotion].
+To get up and running quickly, I used [ Artoo's adapter for the LeapMotion ]( https://github.com/hybridgroup/artoo-leapmotion ).
-If you haven't checked out the (Ruby on Robots)[http://artoo.io/] from (Hybrid Group)[http://hybridgroup.com/] yet, I would give it a look-see.
+If you haven't checked out the [ Ruby on Robots ]( http://artoo.io/ ) from [ Hybrid Group ]( http://hybridgroup.com/ ) yet, I would give it a look-see.

 The LeapMotion sends data at each frame about every 'Pointable' it sees.
 A Pointable can be a finder or a tool (such as a drumstick or pen).
 The Pointable has a X, Y and Z position, as well as the velocity in each direction.
 Check it out: